wombleton/gitlaw-nz/acts/I/International War Crimes Tribunals Act 1995.md

 *   4\.
 The staff of the Registry shall be appointed by the Secretary-General on the recommendation of the Registrar.

-### Article 18 Investigation and preparation of indictment
+### Article 18---Investigation and preparation of indictment

 *   1\.
 The Prosecutor shall initiate investigations ex-officio or on the basis of information obtained from any source, particularly from Governments, United Nations organs, intergovernmental and non-governmental organizations.
 The Prosecutor shall assess the information received or obtained and decide whether there is sufficient basis to proceed.